CPE Services Logo

 • Manual core samplers are useful, but very subjective.

-• Some automatic blanket detectors are very reliable and useful.
+• Some electronic blanket detectors are very reliable and useful.

 • Hand-held electronic blanket detectors are very useful; they provide for uniform measurements by staff, even w/ typically poor lighting conditions at the clarifiers.